ADN-DevTech/3dsMax-Python-HowTos/doc/install.md

 # Installation

-This being said, it is also possible to install the samples in 3ds Max.
+It is possible to install the samples in 3ds Max.
 This will add a Python3 scripting menu to 3ds Max:

 ![Integration](/doc/Integration.png)